ottok/code-org-robot/README.md

  # Make server-client communication more real time, maybe provide a websocket based console that exposes in web ui what the server ran
  # Write more JavaScript functions to extend the compatibility with all possible function names used at Code.org
  # Better calibrate the robot's wheels to ensure clean 90 degree turns

+## Legal note ##

+This robot was independently by volunteers who use Code.org to teach programming to children.
+This robot was not made by Code.org and is not endorsed by them.
+Code.org is a 501(c)(3) non-profit organization ("Code.org") registered in the United States of America.